sargentJE/myaccess-email-campaign/emails/email03_meet-testers-tease-webinar.md

 > "I've been using the internet for 20 years.
 I know when a site doesn't want me there."

+Another, after trying to navigate a higher education website:

+> "I rely on keyboard navigation due to my motor disability.
+On your website, I couldn't see which element had focus.
+I was essentially navigating blind, counting tab presses and guessing where I was on the page."

 That kind of feedback cuts through.
 It's harder to dismiss than a line in a compliance report.

+We've now run pilots with agencies in London, Oxford and Bristol.
+The reaction is usually: "we had no idea this was happening."

 We pay every tester for their time.
 And every project helps fund MyVision's wider work supporting people living with sight loss.